Ogamon958/mva_hal_det/Readme.md

-# Hallucination Detection using Multi-View Attention Features
+# Hallucinated Span Detection with Multi-View Attention Features

+It was introduced in [the *SEM2025 paper: the LREC-COLING 2024 paper: Controllable Paraphrase Generation for Semantic and Lexical Similarities](https://aclanthology.org/2024.lrec-main.348/).]

 ## Research Overview